-- Wash your genitals and the skin surrounding your anus with soap and water, and avoid using douches, sprays, or powders.
+- Wash your genitals, and the genital area surrounding your anus with soap and water, and avoid using douches, sprays, or powders.

 - Wear cotton underwear.

-- Stay well hydrated throughout the day to flush your system.
+- Drink plenty throughout the day to flush your system.

 - Cranberry juice or cranberry pills may aid in preventing UTIs, but the effect is not well understood.

 - Estrogen therapy can help prevent UTIs in women who are going through menopause.

 If you believe you are experiencing symptoms of, or suffering from Urinary Tract Infections (UTI), or have questions about it, please see your doctor.

 We also invite you to establish care with Dr. Aliabadi.
 Please click here to make an appointment or call us at (844) 863- 6700.